Near San Andrés in San Juan Opico, La Libertad, El Salvador — Central America (West Coast)

 Erected by Secretaría de Cultura de la Presidencia de El Salvador.

 Location.
-13° 47.997′ N, 89° 23.315′ W. Marker is near San Andrés, La Libertad, in San Juan Opico.
+13° 48.029′ N, 89° 23.306′ W. Marker is near San Andrés, La Libertad, in San Juan Opico.
 Marker can be reached from Kilómetro 32 Carretera Panamericana.
-The marker is on the grounds of the San Andrés Archaeological Site, to the southeast of the Acrópolis at the end of the walking tour leaving the site.
+The marker is on the grounds of the San Andrés Archaeological Site, to the east of the Acrópolis on the walkway around the site.
 Touch for map.
 Marker is in this post office area: San Andrés, La Libertad 01514, El Salvador.
 Touch for directions.